illinois-cs241/illinois-cs241.github.io/_docs/lockpicking_lab.md

 ## Background and Assignment

-You are working for ShadyCorp Inc. Your boss discover's that your competitor, ShadierCorp Inc., has uploaded a safe to your company's production server.
+You are working for ShadyCorp Inc., listening to your favorite song, the [Debugging Waltz](https://go.cs.illinois.edu/debugging_waltz_mp4).
+Your boss discover's that your competitor, ShadierCorp Inc., has uploaded a safe to your company's production server.
 Your boss is curious and wants to know what's in the safe.
 Luckily you boss has a lockpick to help you.

 Initial analysis of the safe indicates that it has two modes: interactive mode and file mode.